FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/television/1984/1984-12-25-tv-am-good-morning-britain.md

 ---
 layout: post
-title: TV-AM &#124; 25 December 1984 &#124; Lena appears on the sofa to talk about her plans for Christmas.
+title: Good Morning Britain &#124; 25 December 1984 &#124; Lena appears on the sofa to talk about her plans for Christmas.
-maintitle: TV-AM
+maintitle: Good Morning Britain
-subtitle: ITV
+subtitle: "ITV: TV-AM's Main Breakfast Television Show"
 description: Lena appears on the sofa to talk about her plans for Christmas.
 post_description: Lena appears on the sofa to talk about her plans for Christmas.
 image: /assets/images/ITV/TV-AM.png